angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 TO
 :::

-Drawing Spoils of the Vault, Lotus Petal, Lotus Petal with Brainstorm and putting back the useless cards you had in hand, you can then cast Spoils naming Thassa's Oracle and clear the entire pile!
+Drawing Spoils of the Vault, Lotus Petal and Lotus Petal with Brainstorm, putting back the useless cards you had in hand, you can then cast Spoils naming Thassa's Oracle and clear the entire pile!
 Even outside of Doomsday piles, you can Brainstorm and then name the second card down with Spoils to clear a